-Search online for “African beads” and the list of shops is endless, as are the colours, shapes and sizes.
-The variety is so huge that a visit to the bead-maker’s, bead market or well-stocked online shop is sure to cost you more than you had in mind!
+Google “African beads” and the list of shops is endless, as are the colours, shapes and sizes of beads.
+The variety beads available is so huge that a visit to the bead-maker’s, bead market or well-stocked online shop is sure to cost you more than you had in mind!

 Having sold beads for a good few years now it might come as bit of a surpirse that I choose to write on this topic now.
 Well, only last week I had an email from a first-time customer excited to have discovered my shop because she was new to jewellery-making.
 And going into a new venture she wanted to create “something different”.
 She’s not the first… and she had come to the right place!

-Africa is one large continent, made up of several countries and with that comes differences in what type of bead are made.
-I aim try to write a little about each part in future blogs (keep coming back!).
+Africa is one large continent, made up of several countries and with that comes differences in what type of beads are made.
+I will try to write a little about each part in future blogs (keep coming back!).

-Today, though, I will focus on 3 reasons why they are different:
+Today, though, I will focus on 3 reasons why recycled glass beads from Ghana are different:

 Once I was part of a big bead fair.
 Striking, was the fact that many, many of the stands there had very similar factory-made stock.
-It can get almost tiring seeing so much that is the same… Needless to say there was one stand which was unlike the others!
+It can get almost tiring seeing so much that is the same.
+It’s refreshing to find something unusual from time to time, I find.

 2. Rustic – With only very basic tools used, they have beautiful imperfections which give them a charm and character factory beads simply lack.